arnold-c/reproducible-research/guideline.md

 ### Installing the SAS kernel

-*This has not yet been tested here at PHO.*
+*This has not yet been tested here at PHO.
+The instructions for installing the `sas_kernel` are based from the original documentation [here](https://github.com/sassoftware/sas_kernel)*

 Open a command prompt (Windows) / terminal (linux/mac) and type/copy-paste the following commands, pressing enter after each line.
 First we need to install a dependecy called `saspy` that helps the kernel connect `SAS` to `python`